 Incense is a substance that you burn to produce pleasant aromas, and its name comes from the Latin word ‘incendere,’ which means ‘to burn.’
-People have used incense since ancient times for various purposes, including as part of religious rituals, to repel evil spirits or demons, in aromatherapy and meditation, and to create fragrant scents that counteract bad aromas.
+People have used incense since ancient times for various purposes, including as part of religious rituals, to repel evil spirits or demons by burning incense for cleansing, in aromatherapy and meditation, and to create fragrant scents that counteract bad aromas.
 It is also possible to use it as a deodorant and an insect repellent.

 Where Does Incense Come From?